rogercoll/File2Pdf/README.md

 -Client:
 ```
-Open any browser and type(if client is another device from the same network change localhost to server ip address):
+Open any browser and type:
 localhost:3000
 ```

+If client is another device from the same network change localhost to server ip address.

 ### File interaction